insurance dispute arbitration in Shawnee, Ohio 43782

 The Arbitration Battle: Thompson vs. Guardian Mutual Insurance in Shawnee, Ohio

 In the small town of Shawnee, Ohio (ZIP 43782), a quiet dispute swiftly escalated into a tense arbitration war that would consume months of frustration for all involved.
-On October 15, 2023, Sara Thompson filed a claim with Guardian Mutual Insurance after a severe storm caused significant damage to her home’s roof and interior.
+On October 15, 2023, the claimant filed a claim with Guardian Mutual Insurance after a severe storm caused significant damage to her home’s roof and interior.
 The repair estimate clocked in at $28,450, and Sara expected her insurance to cover the majority of the costs.

 However, Guardian Mutual adjusted the claim amount down to $16,800, citing policy limits and depreciation concerns.
 Sara contested the decision, alleging that the insurance company was unfairly minimizing the payout to avoid a larger expense.
 After two months of back-and-forth negotiations and a formal denial of her appeal in January 2024, Sara finally requested arbitration.

-The arbitration hearing was scheduled for February 20, 2024, at the local Shawnee Arbitration Center, a nondescript office that soon became the battlefield for this financial skirmish.
+The arbitration hearing was scheduled for February 20, 2024, at the local Shawnee the claimant, a nondescript office that soon became the battlefield for this financial skirmish.
 Sara, representing herself with a binder full of contractor estimates, photos of the damaged roof, and repair invoices, faced off against Guardian Mutual’s appointed adjuster, Mark Dalton, who brought along the insurance company’s expert, an independent roofing inspector named Carl Perkins.

 Throughout the hearing, Sara argued that Guardian Mutual’s depreciation calculations were outdated and failed to reflect current material and labor costs in the Shawnee area.
 She also challenged the policy limits justification, pointing out ambiguous language in the policy’s wording.
 On the other side, Mark Dalton pressed on the company’s valuation methods, emphasizing contract stipulations and previous claims patterns.

 Carl Perkins’ inspection report became a critical pivot.
-While he confirmed deterioration on the roof, he agreed that some items the company marked as depreciated were in “near-new condition” and supported a higher payout.
+While he confirmed deterioration on the roof, he agreed that some items the company marked as depreciated were in near-new condition” and supported a higher payout.
 This shifted the arbitrator’s perspective.

 Although the arbitration outcome did not grant Sara the full $28,450 she initially claimed, it underscored the power of persistence and preparation.
 Sara left the hearing exhausted but relieved, knowing she had secured an additional $6,950 — enough to repair her home without draining her savings.